Jobs and the Economy

 Gun violence has reached epidemic proportions in this country.
 It is time to move past rhetoric and find common ground.
 Hunting rifles are not the problem, semi-automatic assault weapons that are designed to hunt and kill dozens of humans at a time and ghost guns are.
 Banning bump stocks, creating stronger background checks, and providing increased funding for mental health services can keep our families safer without infringing on the rights of law-abiding citizens.
 It’s true that one state can’t do it alone, but Connecticut can lead the way!

 Having grown up on a farm in Middletown, I understand how important it is that every community in our state feels heard and represented in Hartford.
-As governor, I will fight for good schools, jobs, and healthcare in our rural towns just as hard as I fight for our cities and suburbs, starting with better broadband internet speeds and accessibility.
+That is why I will fight for good schools, jobs, and healthcare in our rural towns just as hard as I fight for our cities and suburbs, starting with better broadband internet speeds and accessibility.
 I will also fight for farmers, by working with the legislature and the United States Congress to ensure they are working on an equal playing field with farmers in neighboring states.

 Support STEM Education